CRZYX/CosplayerProject/README.md

 # CosplayerProject
-This is a cosers' photos project.You can fork this and add your photo.
+This is a cosers' photos project.You can fork this and add your photos to us.